corybrunson/bitriad/vignettes/southern_women.md

 ## [1] 0 0 3 7
 ```

 There are no disconnected triples among the women, only three 'wedges' or 'vees' and seven 'triangles'.
 These probably exhibit some diversity of their own that is lost in the projection.
 To find  out, we can take a look at the **(full) two-mode triad census**.
-Given an affiliation network, this census tallies all triples of actors by how they coattend events---the number of events they all three attended and the distribution among them of events only attended by two.
+Given an affiliation network, this census tallies all triples of actors by how they coattend events--the number of events they all three attended and the distribution among them of events only attended by two.
 (Events only attended by one member of a triad do not serve to link them so are omitted from consideration.)

 ```r